An Alternative Explanation of the Subud Exercise in Psychological Terms

 intrinsically better than anyone else.

-Yes, the latihan needs to be made more available, but
+Yes, the latihan really needs to be made more

-not because it is special or makes anybody special.
+available, but not because it makes anybody special.
 It needs to be made more

 available just because some of our fellow human beings might also be glad to